keidarcy/studious-lamp-blog/content/posts/introducing-kubectl-eks-viewer-bridge-the-gap-between-kubectl-and-aws-cli.md

 ## Feedback

 Would love to hear your feedback!
 Let me know if you find it useful or if there are any features you'd like to see.
+If you have any feature requests or bug reports, please submit them through GitHub [Issues](https://github.com/keidarcy/kubectl-eks-viewer/issues).